chatwars/chatwars-api-docs/results.md

 - `TryAgain` - if we have some technical difficulties, or bug and are willing for you to repeat request
 - `AuthorizationFailed` - some field of transaction is bad or confirmation code is wrong
 - `InsufficientFunds` - the player or application balance is insufficient
+- `LevelIsLow` - The player is not a high enough level to do this action.

 ## Reactive Payloads